Gbukaa/security_week/workshops/week-5/running_k8s_locally.md

 - Being aware of the state of the cluster
 - Adding new worker nodes to an existing cluster
 - Creating a deployment to an existing cluster
-- Exposing the application deployed so that it's accesible from our machine
+- Exposing the application deployed so that it's accessible from our machine
 - Cleaning up the generated resources

 ## Practice: breakout rooms